leyyleyyy/ma-thesis/These.md

 Jasbir Puar

-***Intersectionalité*** : Personnes racisées invisibilisées des discours féminisme + femmes invibilisées des discours pour l'égalité raciale.
+***Intersectionnalité*** : Personnes racisées invisibilisées des discours féminisme + femmes invibilisées des discours pour l'égalité raciale.
 Personnes qui vivent des identités à l'intersection (ex: sexisme, homophobie, racisme,...).

 Kimberlé Crenshaw, Hanane Karimi

 ***Fétichisme raciale***: Attributs raciaux ou ethniques qui vont être sexualisés ou romantisés de manière exotique ou réductive.
 Objectivation de la personne = objet de désir et non pas sujet.
 Réduit les personnes à des caricatures racistes.

-- Exemples
+**Chapitre 2 : Inclusivité et la diversité dans le jeux vidéo**

-1.2.
-Historique de l'inclusivité et la diversité dans le jeux vidéo
+**2.1.
+Historique de l'inclusivité et la diversité dans le jeux vidéo**

+*Today, however, most of the video game market is concentrated in Western countries and Asia.
+South America represents only 4 percent of the world market, and the African continent barely reaches 1 percent*

+In other words, the place of African video games is insignificant from an economic point of view.
+This economic weakness certainly has a direct impact on the continent’s cultural influence on the creative level.

+*most African video game production is destined for the mobile market*

-1.3.
-Influence de l'héritage colonial et des dynamiques postcoloniales dans le développement des jeux vidéo.
+**2.2.
+Influence de l'héritage colonial dans le développement des jeux vidéo.**

 - Héritage colonial dans les narratifs de conquête et de domination
 - Minorités comme objet d'exploration et d'oppression

-**Chapitre 2 : Représentation des Arabes et des Musulmans dans les Jeux Vidéo** **2.1.
-Définition de l'Orientalisme et son application aux jeux vidéo.**
+*In 2017 another Moroccan studio, Funsoft, launched Rangi, a 3D puzzle game that is also the first African game in virtual reality.
+In it, one plays Guruki, who is on a mission to return the ancestral music that dark forces have confiscated, so that the country of Ota can have its harmony restored.
+The imaginary Africa depicted in the game consists essentially of a desert environment strewn with ruins and set against a background of “tribal” music.
+From my point of view and despite the game’s qualities, the exoticizing instrumentalization of Africanness remains a major pitfall in this type of project.*

+*Perhaps contemporary Moroccan culture, which has assuredly not escaped postcolonial hybridization, is itself partly caught in the trap of orientalizing reconstructions that have been a factor in forging the country’s tourist success*

+*Most people working in video games in South Africa are white (90 percent of them!), and this is even more pronounced in positions of authority*

+*Ultimately, the fact that so much remains to be done also means there is a great opportunity to build new imaginaries.
+At a time when pan-Africanism is finding new relays, both intellectually and in civil society, at a time when artists from various horizons are returning to decolonial movements to rethink their creative practices, the African continent has a specific card to play.
+This involves decolonizing the imaginary but also decentering the history of video games and computer science in general*

+Mehdi Derfoufi, The Difficult Emergence of African Video Games, pp.152-162

+**2.3.
+Exotisme et hostilité : jeux vidéo comme espaces de conquête et d'exploration de l'« Autre ».**

+*"It's not just the portrayal of Muslims that is problematic.
+In several video games, images of the Arab and Muslim world are often inaccurate.
+The [above screenshot](http://o.aolcdn.com/hss/storage/midas/1de4f463e7f12f8a00cd25d826039fec/203598345/Karachi-prev.jpg) of Karachi in Call of Duty: Modern Warfare 2 , for example, has Arabic written over it.
+But Arabic isn't spoken in Pakistan, which is where Karachi is located.
+In fact, Pakistanis speak mostly in English and Urdu.
+Farah Khalaf, a Palestinian-Iraqi game developer from New Zealand, said that she often wishes games would depict Middle Eastern cities as they really are, instead of sandy deserts.
+"If you show people an image of Beirut, they'll be surprised that it's modern!"*

+- Jeux fait par des blancs pour des blancs.
+Devient presque ridicule si l'on connaît réellement la culture

+- Incarner l'autre = incarner UNE figure qui représentera l'ensemble d'une minorité -> *Tourisme identitaire*

+​	**2.3.1 Orientalisme et impact des différents événements historiques **

 - Djinns, danseuses du ventre, minarets, Bédouins, bazars, harems, etc.